 Storing PHP Sessions/File Caches in Memory using TMPFS

 Yesterday I was looking through some application logs and noticed a significant bottleneck with I/O reads in the implemented file cache.
-This cache is used to temporary store processed views and records for a set duration.
+This cache is used to temporarily store processed views and records for a set duration.
 I looked into a couple of solutions to alleviate the intense spinning disk usage, ranging from Memcache to Redis.
-These products are great for large-scale applications (spread over multiple systems), however, in my case simply required a single local configuration.
+These products are great for large-scale applications spread over multiple systems.
+However, in my case, a single local configuration was sufficient.

-This was when I found ‘tmpfs’, saving me from all sorts of issues relating to adding yet another application to the production stack. ‘tmpfs’ appears as a mounted partition on your system, however, under the hood it allocates and uses a section of physical memory (non-persistent through reboots).
-This means that you are able to configure directories (such as the cache) to be mounted on a ‘tmpfs’ partition.
-This results in the desired speed boosts, without tampering with the application logic itself.
-Even better, if the mount is unsuccessful for some reason, it will safety fall-back to using the persistent hard-disk solution.
+This was when I found ’tmpfs’, saving me from all sorts of issues relating to adding yet another application to the production stack. ’tmpfs’ appears as a mounted partition on your system.
+Under the hood, it allocates and uses a section of physical memory (non-persistent through reboots).
+This means that you are able to configure directories, such as the cache, to be mounted on a ’tmpfs’ partition.
+This results in the desired speed boosts without tampering with the application logic itself.
+Even better, if the mount is unsuccessful for some reason, it will safely fall back to using the persistent hard-disk solution.

 PHP Sessions

-Though I have been discussing this solution in the case of caches, file-based PHP sessions can be setup in a similar manner.
+Though I have been discussing this solution in the case of caches, file-based PHP sessions can be set up in a similar manner.
 You must first work out where session files for your PHP installation are stored.
-Note, that if your using PHP-FPM you may be required to modify the second configuration line.
+Note that if you’re using PHP-FPM, you may need to modify the second configuration line.

 # /etc/php.ini